huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   -> Currently, this is supported only if the cluster version is **MRS 1.9.2**.

+* `bootstrap_scripts` - (Optional, List, ForceNew) Specifies the bootstrap action scripts.
+  Bootstrap action scripts will be executed on specified cluster nodes before or after big data components are started.
+You can execute bootstrap actions to install third-party software, modify the cluster running environment, and customize cluster configuration.
+[Learn more](https://support.huaweicloud.com/intl/en-us/usermanual-mrs/mrs_01_0414.html)

+  The [object](#BootstrapScripts) structure is documented below.
+  Changing this will create a new MapReduce cluster resource.

 The `nodes` block supports:

 * `group_name` - (Optional, String, ForceNew) Specifies the name of nodes for the node group.